Our Founder, Alexia Hilbertidou, is an excellent orator with a powerful story to tell..

 She has spoken at some of the world's largest conferences such as The United Nations Commission on the Status of Women and One Young World, sharing stages with speakers such as Richard Branson, HRH Meghan Markle, and JK Rowling.

-At only 22-years-old, Alexia is a living, breathing example of how Gen Z are making their mark on the world, becoming a Deliotte Global Scholar, National Geographic Explorer, and a Facebook Leadership Fellow, despite bypassing university.
+At only 22-years-old, Alexia is a living, breathing example of how Gen Z are making their mark on the world, becoming a Deloitte Global Scholar, National Geographic Explorer, and a Facebook Leadership Fellow, she is currently studying for her Master's in Emerging and Disruptive technology.

-Alexia has received over 30 Awards for her work including being named the 2019 Prime Minister’s Pacific Youth Award Winner, Semi-Finalist for Young New Zealander of the Year, the Most Influential NZ Woman under 25 at the Westpac Women of Influence Award, and Finalist for World Young Entrepreneur of the Year 2020.
+Alexia has received over 30 awards for her work including being named the 2019 Prime Minister’s Pacific Youth Award Winner, in Forbes 30 under 30 2021, Semi-Finalist for Young New Zealander of the Year, the Most Influential NZ Woman under 25 at the Westpac Women of Influence Award, and Finalist for World Young Entrepreneur of the Year 2020.

 Alexia was also awarded a Queen's Young Leader Award for Services to the Commonwealth by Her Majesty, The Queen, at Buckingham Palace.
 She was selected from over 20,000 nominations and is the youngest Commonwealth Citizen to hold this honour.